aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottablecollection/_index.md

 ```

-Adds a new PivotTable Object to the collection from another PivotTable.
+Adds a new PivotTable based on another PivotTable.

 **Parameters:**
 | Parameter | Type | Description |